RustaceansKenya/driver-development-book/driver_book/src/bare_metal/the_no_std_preface.md

 # Bare Metal Programming

 Bare Metal Programming !!!!!!!!!!🥳🥳🥳🥳
 Welcome to the first cool chapter.

+Bare metal programming is the act of writing code that can run on silicon without any fancy dependencies such as a kernel.

+This chapter is important because Firmware and Drivers are Bare-metal programs themselves.

-This chapter takes you through the process of writing a program that does not depend on the standard library/crate.
-A program that can be loaded and ran on any board with a processor and some bit of memory... be it an arduino, an esp or a custom board that you manufactured in your teenage bedroom.
+This chapter takes you through the process of writing a program that does not depend on the standard library; A program that can be loaded and ran on any board with a processor and some bit of memory... be it an arduino, an esp, a pregnancy-test-device or a custom board that you manufactured in your bedroom.

 [Philipp Oppermann's blog][writing-an-os-in-rust] covered Bare-metal programming very well.
 Philipp's blog covers the topic across two chapters, you can read them here 👇🏽: